-a.
-A student must satisfactorily complete all PA Program courses in each semester to qualify for progression in good academic standing.
-Satisfactory completion is defined as calculated score 80% and/or "B" grade.

-- 1. The first final course grade of "C" will result in the student progressing on Academic Probation. - 2.
+- a.
+A student must complete all PA Program courses in each semester with a Cumulative GPA ≥ 3.0 to qualify for progression in good academic standing. - 1.
+The first final course grade of "C" will result in the student progressing on Academic Probation.
+See 7.4 Probation. - 2.
 The second final course grade of "C" will result in referral to the Promotions Committee for review and disposition.
 See Dismissal. - b.
-Cumulative GPA must be > 3.0. - c.
 Each course within a given semester must be successfully completed prior to progression to the next semester.
 All curricular components and other PA Program completion requirements must be completed within a 40-months timeframe from the date of matriculation into the program.
-Exceptions may be made at the discretion of the Program. - d.
-Considering graduates are expected to enter a professional life involving significant responsibilities to other people, maintenance of a sound academic transcript is not the only requirement to remain in good standing in the PA Program.
-Throughout the PA Program, the Program faculty and staff will review the performance record of each student.
-Didactic performance, clinical performance, and professionalism will be taken into consideration as detailed within course syllabi.
+Exceptions may be made at the discretion of the Program. - c.
+Professionalism violations may also affect progress in the program.
+See 7.4 Probation and Dismissal. - d.
+Considering the public responsibility of a Physician Assistant, violations of the Code of Student Conduct and/or Student Honor Code are not tolerated.
+Allegations, including academic dishonesty of any kind, will be referred to the appropriate office as outlined in the policy for due process.
+If the student is found to be a responsible party for violation of either policy, the student will be dismissed from the program and ineligible for readmission.
+Refer to the following MSU policies.
+A student will not be permitted to transition to the clinical phase of the program until a decision is reached, which may result in delay in graduation.